 Conor McGregor is already among the biggest stars in the UFC with plenty of room to push higher.
 Firmly established as one of the leading names of the growing MMA organization, "The Notorious" made quite the impact and is not shy about letting everyone know about his ability.
-A brash attitude and his success in the octagon has Conor McGregor cards on the rise.
+His brash attitude and success in the octagon has Conor McGregor cards on the rise.

 Below is a list of the key Conor McGregor cards.
 They might not all be the rarest or most valuable, but they are each significant in their own right.

 Key Conor McGregor Cards

 Click on the images or listings to shop for cards on eBay.